gigamonster256/nur-packages/README.md

 **My personal [NUR](https://github.com/nix-community/NUR) repository**

-It provides a pre-compiled binary cache for NixOS unstable.
+It provides a pre-compiled binary cache for Nixpkgs unstable, NixOS unstable and Nixos 24.05.
 To use it add the following lines to your nix.conf

 ```